JonnyHeavey/ngx-webauthn/apps/demo/README.md

 ### 2. Register a Credential

 1. Go to the "Registration" tab
-2. Fill in the form (username, display name, relying party name)
+2. Fill in the form (username and display name)
 3. Click "Register Credential"
 4. Follow your browser/device prompts to create the credential
 5. View the registration result with credential details

+**Note**: The relying party information is configured at the application level in `app.config.ts` for security reasons.

 ### 3. Authenticate